Are you wondering, “Is Buenos Aires safe?”

 Low-Risk Events

-When it comes to safety in Buenos Aires the best thing that I can tell you is just to be aware.
-Watch out for your surroundings.
+When it comes to safety in Buenos Aires, the most useful thing that I can tell you is just to be aware.
+Constantly watch your surroundings.

-- Pockets with buttons or zippers for valuables
+- Pockets with buttons or zips for valuables

 - Not showing off valuables